Kirton, Lincolnshire: Grammar school

-The village now has a secondary modern school: Thomas Middlecott Academy.
+The town now has a secondary modern school: Thomas Middlecott Academy.

 The Old King's Head

 The Old King's Head is a former public house listed as a Grade II historic building.
 The earlier part of it was built at the end of the 16th century.
 It underwent major alterations in 1661 in Artisan Mannerist Style.
 It is red brick in English bond, with recent tiles on a former thatched roof.
 It became a domestic residence in the 1960s, but had fallen into disrepair and was purchased in 2016 by Heritage Lincolnshire, which has assigned over £2 million for its restoration.

+It opened as a cafe and bed & breakfast on 1 October 2021.

 Geography

 Kirton is on the main A16, B1397 and B1192 roads south of Boston, near Frampton and Sutterton.
-Several satellite villages and hamlets take their name from Kirton, including Kirton Holme, Kirton End, Kirton Fen, Kirton Skeldyke, and Kirton Marsh.
-Until 1970, the village had Kirton railway station on a line from Boston now closed.
+Several villages and hamlets take their name from Kirton, including Kirton Holme, Kirton End, Kirton Meeres, Kirton Fen, Kirton Skeldyke, and Kirton Marsh.
+Until 1961/64, the town had a railway station on the Lincolnshire Loop Line from Boston to Spalding.
+It is now part of the A16 road which runs through the old station site and on the trackbed.